Harvey Mudd College

 What is the ACM programming contest?

 The Association for Computing Machinery (ACM) sponsors a yearly programming contest, recently with the sponsorship of IBM.
-The contest is both well-known and highly regarded: last year over 3000 teams competed from more than 100 nations competed at the regional levels.
-About sixty of these went on to the international finals (held in Banff, Alberta in 2008).
+The contest is both well-known and highly regarded: last year over 6000 teams competed from more than 100 nations competed at the regional levels.
+About one hundred of these went on to the international finals - for example, those were held in Harbin, China in 2010 and Orlando, FL in 2011 when HMC participated.

 The regional contest itself is typically held in November, with the finals in March.
 Teams of three students use C, C++, or Java to solve six to eight problems within five hours.
 One machine is provided to each team, leaving one or two team members free to work out an approach.
 Often, deciding which problems to attack first is the most important skill in the contest.
 The problems test the identification of underlying algorithms as much as programming savvy and speed.